chipbaber/apex_textdemo/javscriptSessionState.md

 # How to Set Session State in APEX via Javascript API

-- This Code references this video []() please watch for more details.
+- This Code references this video [https://youtu.be/Lq7pvL8ff4g](https://youtu.be/Lq7pvL8ff4g) please watch for more details.

-- Sample Javscript for the Full Text Search with submit
+- Sample Javscript for performing processing inside a dynamic action, then submitting the page and altering page items on submit.
 ```
 let queryTerm =$v("P1_DOC_QUERY");
 let queryType;